About Grizzly Falls

-Grizzly Falls is in the Sequoia National Forest, but it’s also near Kings Canyon National Park.
+Grizzly Falls is in the Sequoia National Forest, but it’s also by Kings Canyon National Park near Pinehurst in Fresno County, California.
+It is administered by the USDA Forest Service.
 For information or inquiries about this area as well as current conditions, visit the Sequoia National Forest website or Facebook page.
 You can also look at the NPS website.

 To provide a little context, the Grant Grove part of Sequoia National Park was under 90 minutes drive east of Fresno along the Hwy 180.
 It was about 2 hours drive from Three Rivers along the twisty Generals Highway (Hwy 198).
 Fresno is about 3.5 hours drive north of Los Angeles along a combination of the I-5 and Hwy 99.